RustaceansKenya/driver-development-book/driver_book/src/intro/intro.md

 # Intro

-This book is about driver development using Rust.
+This book is on driver development using Rust.
 You get to procedurally write a UART driver for a RISCV chip called ESP32C3.

-The chip costs less than 8 dollars, kindly burn that cash.
+The chip costs less than 8 dollars, kindly... politely...with utmost humility... burn that cash.
 BURN THAT CAAAASHHH!!!
 Money machine go BRRRR!!!

 ### Why the UART?